borisdj/EFCore.BulkExtensions/README.md

 // Option 2 using Graph (only for SQL Server) - all entities in relationship with main ones in list are BulkInsertUpdated context.BulkInsert(entities, b => b.IncludeGraph = true);

-// Option 3 with BulkSaveChanges() - using ChangeTracker
+// Option 3 with BulkSaveChanges() - uses ChangeTracker so little slower then direct Bulk context.Items.AddRange(entities);
-context.Items.AddRange(entities);
 context.BulkSaveChanges();
 ```